Anger Management Hypnotherapy

 1. Understanding the Subconscious Mind

+70% of anger stems from buried memories or learned behaviours (APA).
 Anger often comes from deep emotions, past trauma, or learned behaviours in the subconscious.
-Traditional talk therapy may not address these root causes.
-Hypnotherapy for anger issues can help uncover and resolve hidden triggers.
+Traditional talk therapy often skims the surface.
+Anger management hypnosis goes deeper by uncovering and resolving hidden triggers.
 In a hypnotherapy session, I guide the client into a relaxed state, making the subconscious more open to positive suggestions.

 2. Identifying Triggers and Patterns

-Before our hypnosis session, I take time to understand the roots of your anger.
+Before our hypnosis session, I take time to identify your unique triggers (criticism, injustice, overwhelm) through guided hypnosis.
 I approach this gently, without being intrusive, I focus on your goals for self-improvement and how you envision moving forward.

 3. Reframing Negative Thoughts